Fowzi Badavi Nejad: Imprisonment and release

 Nejad was convicted of conspiracy to murder, false imprisonment and possessing firearms with intent and sentenced to life imprisonment with a 25-year minimum term at HMP Wellingborough.
 In prison he was called "Fozzy" and was regarded as gentle and quiet.
-He wrote to some of his victims - those who spoke Arabic - to apologise.
-As the years passed, the feelings of some of those involved in the siege about his incarceration changed or were simply made known.
-In 2000, his lawyers submitted new evidence: hostages interviewed for a documentary said he'd prevented more deaths, and lawyers added that, having been duped by Iraqi intelligence and unaware of the true purpose and outcome of the siege, with a false promise that the Jordanian ambassador would get involved before any bloodshed, he went along with it for his and his family's safety after receiving threats.
+He wrote to some of his victims who spoke Arabic to apologise.
+As the years passed, the feelings of some of those involved in the siege about his incarceration changed or were made known.
+In 2000, his lawyers submitted new evidence: hostages interviewed for a documentary said he had prevented more deaths, and lawyers added that, having been duped by Iraqi intelligence and unaware of the true purpose and outcome of the siege, with a false promise that the Jordanian ambassador would get involved before any bloodshed, he went along with it for his and his family's safety after receiving threats.
 The Lord Chief Justice recommended to Home Secretary David Blunkett that the 25-year minimum term be reduced.
 Blunkett ignored the recommendation.
 The Court of Appeal criticised Blunkett and quashed his decision not to reduce the term.
-In 2005, the BBC's Harris said he thought he should be released and this view was supported by soldier Horsfall (the killer of another terrorist at the embassy), who said he'd "done his time."
+In 2005, the BBC's Harris said he thought he should be released and this view was supported by Horsfall, who said he had "done his time."
 Because of procedural problems, it was two years before Nejad was moved to an open prison and then, because of a security concern due to a large number of absconding prisoners, was returned to a closed prison to wait longer before release.

-The UK Government stated that as Nejad is a foreign convicted terrorist he is unable to apply for asylum but could not be deported under human-rights law: the Iranian authorities continue to want to try Nejad separately for the murder of the two hostages but were unable to offer acceptable assurances to the British that he would not be tortured or executed upon repatriation (during his trial they had said he should receive "islamic justice").
+The UK Government stated that as Nejad is a foreign convicted terrorist he is unable to apply for asylum but could not be deported under human-rights law: the Iranian authorities continue to want to try Nejad separately for the murder of the two hostages but were unable to offer acceptable assurances to the British that he would not be tortured or executed upon repatriation; during his trial they had said he should receive "Islamic justice".
 Also, there is now a Shia-majority government in Iraq with closer relations with its Shia-cleric-led neighbour and no third country was willing to accept him.

-He was freed from HM Prison Ford in October 2008 after 27 years in gaol and allowed to remain in the UK.
-On 12 October, Iran's deputy foreign minister, Mehdi Safari, summoned the British ambassador, Geoffrey Adams, to protest at this "condemnable and indefensible" act.
-P.C.
-Lock wrote to the UK Government protesting against his release.
-Despite suffering life-threatening injuries, medical clerk Dadgar said he'd forgiven him and signed a release petition with other hostages, commenting, "He has been punished.
+He was freed from HM Prison Ford in October 2008 after 27 years in prison and allowed to remain in the UK.
+On 12 October, Iran's deputy foreign minister, Mehdi Safari, summoned the British ambassador, Geoffrey Adams, to protest against this "condemnable and indefensible" act.
+PC Lock wrote to the UK Government protesting his release.
+Despite suffering life-threatening injuries, medical clerk Dadgar said he had forgiven him and signed a release petition with other hostages, commenting, "He has been punished.
 Fair enough."
 He added that if returned to Iran they would "shoot him as soon as he got off the plane."
-He lives in south London with a new identity.
+Nejad lives in south London with a new identity.